pbinkley/rcb-manual/sections/14-conclusion.md

 preserved, they are of little use to scholars until they have been inventoried and arranged.
 And third is the question of access and administration.
-As local archives come to be better known and their research uses better understood, it will follow that&nbsp;{%- include pagebreak.html canvas=370 -%}&nbsp;people who are not close to large libraries will have an increasing array of opportunities for research.
+As local archives come to be better known and their research uses better understood, it will follow that {% include pagebreak.html canvas=370 %} people who are not close to large libraries will have an increasing array of opportunities for research.
 It may be that techniques comparable to that which is being developed in the making of a newspaper digest can be worked out, to result in an equivalent increase in the accessibility